EUEIP/napDCAT-AP/README.md

 # napDCAT-AP
-“napDCAT-AP” - A DCAT-AP extension for Metadata in National Access Points
+A DCAT-AP extension for Metadata in National Access Points